delabi/edx-documentation/en_us/students/source/SFD_enrolling.rst

 To upgrade to the verified track, go to your dashboard, and then select **Upgrade to Verified Track** under the name of your course.
-You then follow the instructions to register for a verified certificate.
+You then follow the instructions to upgrade your enrollment track.

-If the **Upgrade to Verified Track** does not exist, the enrollment deadline for the verified certificate track has passed.
+If the **Upgrade to Verified Track** option does not exist, the enrollment deadline for the verified certificate track has passed.

 You must pay the course fee to enroll in the verified track.
 If you are unable to pay the course fee, you can apply for financial assistance using the `financial assistance application`_.
+You must apply for financial assistance before the deadline to enroll in the verified track has passed.

 After you submit a payment for the verified track, you can view that payment at any time.
 For more information, see :ref:`View Order History`.

 If you have a question or an issue with your payment, contact edX at billing@edx.org.
-Include your order number, but please **do not include your credit card information**.
+Include your order number, but **do not include your credit card information**.

 If you have questions about changing your certificate type, contact the edX